SurenBono/AlpacaTGbot/README.md

 # AlpacaTGbot
-.. just an API test trading Autobot
+.. just an API test trading Autobot with localhost Web interface run on userland